Legulysse/gugu-engine/Docs/Features/Datasaves.md

 Datasave classes are defined in a databinding xml definition file.
 The xml definitions are parsed to generate c++ code (classes definition, serialization methods, and factories).
 The declared classes can then be instanciated and manipulated directly by the gameplay code, and will provide a set of load/save methods.
-They will handle nested object instances, as well as references to datasheets.
+Datasaves will handle polymorphism, nested object instances, as well as references to datasheets.

 ## Example